openebs-archive/upgrade/docs/migration.md

 **<span style="color: red;">Note: In case the job fails for any reason please do not scale up the old CSP deployments.
 It can lead to data corruption.</span>**

-Make sure to migrate the associated PVCs, to find the old PVCs use `kubectl get cstorvolume.openebs.io -n <openebs-namespace>` and to get the migrated PVCs use `kubectl get cstorvolume.cstor.openebs.io -n <openebs-namespace>`
+Make sure to migrate the associated PVs, to list CStorVolumes for the PVs which are pending for migration use `kubectl get cstorvolume.openebs.io -n <openebs-namespace> -l openebs.io/storage-pool-claim=<spc-name>` and to list CStorVolumes for the migrated/CSI PVs use `kubectl get cstorvolume.cstor.openebs.io -n <openebs-namespace>`

 ## cStor External Provisioned volumes to cStor CSI volumes